 To compute anomalies, a transient climatology is calculated at every grid point as follows.
-First, daily-mean values of the variables are smoothed with a 21-day running mean filter.
+First, daily-mean values of the variables are smoothed with a 21 d running-mean filter.
 In a second step, the 9-year running mean is computed for each calendar day.
 Thus, the seasonal cycle is retained in the climatology, but decadal variations and long-term trends related to the overall warming of the Arctic are removed.
 The climatology is kept constant at the beginning and end of the study period when no 9-year running mean can be calculated.
-Examples of this filtering procedure are shown in the supplementary material, where

-Fig. S1a and b shows the original $T{2m}$ time series in the Kara and Barents Seas and illustrates that the 9-year running mean can effectively eliminate also non-linear long-term trends ( $T{2m}$ in the Kara and Barents Seas steeply increases in the decade from 2000-2010).
+Examples of this filtering procedure are shown in the Supplement, where Fig. S1a and b show the original $T{2m}$ time series in the Kara and Barents seas and illustrate that the 9-year running mean can effectively eliminate also non-linear long-term trends ( $T{2m}$ in the Kara and Barents seas steeply increases in the decade from 2000-2010).
 Seasonal-mean anomalies are then defined as deviations of the seasonal-mean values from this transient climatology.
-With this approach (also used by Messori et al. (2018) and Papritz (2020)), the identified extreme seasons appear relatively uniform throughout the study period (see Table 2 and Tables S3-S6 in the supplementary material).
+With this approach (also used by Messori et al., 2018, and Papritz, 2020), the identified extreme seasons appear relatively uniform throughout the study period (see Tables 2 and S3-S6 in the Supplement).
 Throughout the study, we denote daily anomalies of a variable $\chi$ as $\chi^$ , seasonal-mean anomalies as $\overline{\chi^}$ and seasonal-mean absolute anomalies as $\overline{|\chi^|}$ .
 Please note that in the case of absolute anomalies combined with spatial averaging, we first compute the absolute anomalies and then perform the spatial averaging.